Request to call (Puru)

 First aid kit: A basic kit, including bandages, pain medication, and insect repellent, is essential for any trek.

-Before embarking on any trip, you should always be completely prepared.
-So, to ensure you have everything you need to make your trek a real success, we have a complete checklist for you – including everything you should pack before embarking on the ‘Everest Base Camp Trek’!
+You should always be completely prepared before embarking on any trip.
+So, to ensure you have everything you need to make your trek a real success, we have a complete checklist for you, including everything you should pack before embarking on the ‘Everest Base Camp Trek’!

 Whether you're an experienced trekker or just planning a short Everest Base Camp trek, you'll need to learn about acclimatization and altitude sickness.
 These two conditions can be dangerous if they aren't taken care of quickly, and the proper precautions can help prevent them.

 Acclimatization means allowing your body to adjust to the low oxygen levels in the air.
-It involves spending time at high altitudes and resting to let your body acclimatize.
+It involves spending time at high altitudes and resting to let your body acclimate.

 When acclimatization is done correctly, most people will experience no altitude sickness symptoms at about 2,400m.
 But some people may start experiencing symptoms at 4,200m.